 While matcha is technically a green tea, it’s a more potent version.
 Matcha works similarly to green tea to help reduce redness, soothe the skin, and protect the skin from UV rays and pollutants.
 It’s ideal for normal skin.

 Black tea has been used in skincare formulas since China’s Ming Dynasty.
 Black tea’s tannins are antioxidants that can shield the skin from environmental damage, fight bacteria, hydrate, and nourish.
 It’s also very high in caffeine, which plumps, de-puffs, and firms skin.
 Its ability to absorb excess sebum makes it effective for oily skin.

 Since white tea is not processed, it has a higher polyphenol content than green and black tea.
 White tea is antibacterial and helps prevent dullness, spots, wrinkles, and sagging skin caused by toxins and free radicals.
 Its antioxidants benefit all skin types.

 Rooibos has wrinkle-fighting powers.
 It contains the antioxidant enzyme superoxide dismutase, which is responsible for disarming the most dangerous free radicals, increasing cell turnover, and slowing down the development of wrinkles.
 Rooibos is recommended for dry skin or premature aging.

-With Alba Botanica Hawaiian Green Tea Sunscreen SPF 45.
 Green tea, aloe vera, and palm kernel oil absorb quickly and effectively to hydrate sun-exposed skin.
-Coral reef-safe ingredients provide broad-spectrum protection that is water resistant for 80 minutes.
+Coral reef-safe ingredients provide broad-spectrum protection that is water-resistant for 80 minutes.
 The lotion absorbs quickly and is ideal for daily wear.